selbstlernen-app/selbstlernen-app/README.md

-# SRL-App
+# Selbstlernen.app V2.0

-Repository for the development of a mobile SRL application, also accessible at https://github.com/madxox/SRL-App.
+Repository for the developed SRL application of the thesis, also accessible at https://github.com/madxox/SRL-App.

 ## 📍 Getting started